DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/traffic-governance/destination-rules.md

 Furthermore, regions are matched and arranged based on the hierarchical order.
 Different regions have different zones.

-For more details, please refer to the official Istio documentation:
+For more details, refer to the official Istio documentation:
 <https://istio.io/latest/docs/tasks/traffic-management/locality-load-balancing/>